-Nature of Organization Minimum number Other requirements Close Corporations 1 Member Should have an accounting officer and registered office; Proprietary Limited Companies 1 Director Should have a Secretary and registered office.
-Public Limited Companies 2 Directors
+Nature of Organization Minimum number Other requirements Close Corporations 1 Member Should have an accounting officer accounting officer and registered and registered office; Proprietary Limited Companies 1 Director Should have a Secretary and Secretary and registered office.
+Public Limited Companies 2 Directors companies.
+For companies registered under the old Act, Memo & Articles is the constitution.